 Spare the trouble

-An automobile Original Equipment Manufacturer’s spares business has two major, and at times conflicting, needs to satisfy;
+In the automobile industry, a Original Equipment Manufacturer’s (OEMs) spares business has two major, and at times conflicting, needs to satisfy;

 1) ensure delivery of spares to the customers at point of requirement in shortest possible time and